 Before our trip, the one place we knew we wanted to go in Oman was the Turtle Reserve at Ras Al Jinz, and it did not disappoint.
 Luckily, we were able to see a little of every stage of the process: hatchlings, eggs being laid, and a couple of turtles heading back to sea.

 We took part in two turtle watching trips.
 The first was in the evening.
 At 8.30 pm we assembled ready for our 10 minute walk in the dark to the beach, hoping we would be lucky enough to see a turtle laying her eggs, or maybe even a hatchling or two.
-We had to be quiet, and only our guide was allowed to use a torch because if the mother turtles don’t feel relaxed they return to the sea without laying their eggs.
+We had to be quiet, and only our guide was allowed to use a torch because the mother turtles need to be completely relaxed — otherwise they will return to the sea without laying their eggs.

 On the walk down our guide pointed out a baby hatchling.
 Confused, he was heading the wrong way, so he picked him up to put back in the sea.
-I was relieved he didn’t just let it keep going as I had read that if you see hatchlings you aren’t allowed to help them, even if attacked by foxes or birds.
+I was relieved he didn’t just let it keep going as I had read that hatchlings are supposed to be left the mercy of attacks by foxes or birds.

 We left her to it and, as there were no other turtles on the beach that night, we made our way back to the hotel, keeping an eye out for hatchlings on the way back.

 Our second trip was just before dawn.
 This was an early start with alarms set for 4.30 am, as we wanted another visit to the beach to see more turtles or hatchlings.
-There were much less people this time as in winter you are more likely to see turtles in the night than in the morning.
-So, we felt lucky to see another 2 turtles completing the egg covering process, turning around, hauling themselves back down the beach and slipping away into the dark waves.
+There were much less people this time because in winter the odds are lower of seeing turtles in the morning.
+So, we felt lucky to see another 2 turtles completing the egg-covering process, turning around, hauling themselves back down the beach and slipping away into the dark waves.

 Sunrise came pretty quickly — these 2 turtles must have been cutting it fine — and in the early light of dawn we made our way back to bed.

 It’s tough being a turtle, and a miracle there are any left at all.
-Observing this miracle was am unforgettable, moving privilege.
+Observing this feat of nature was an unforgettable, moving privilege.

 3. The beach camp, Fins